Michelle Ami Reyes

 QUESTION #6: inspire

-Scripture and tradition beckon us into the rich and varied actions that open our hearts to the presence of God.
-So spill it, which spiritual practice is workin' best for you right now?
+Scripture and tradition beckon us into the rich and varied habits that open our hearts to the presence of God.
+So let us in.
+Which spiritual practice is working best for you in this season?

 QUESTION #7: FOCUS